pnnl/ruleset-checking-tool/docs/section5/Rule5-21.md

         - Case 1: For each surface, if total fenestration area in B_RMR is in the same proportion as in P_RMR: `if total_fenestration_area_surface_b / total_fenestration_area_b == total_fenestration_area_surface_p / total_fenestration_area_p: PASS`

-        - Case 2: Else: `else: FAIL and raise_warning "THE DISTRIBUTION OF VERTICAL FENESTRATION IN SURFACE IS NOT IN THE SAME PROPORTION AS IN THE PROPOSED DESIGN.
+        - Case 2: Else: `else: FAIL and show_message "HE VERTICAL FENESTRATION IS NOT DISTRIBUTED ACROSS BASELINE OPAQUE SURFACES IN THE SAME PROPORTION AS IN THE PROPOSED DESIGN.
 VERIFY IF ENVELOPE IS EXISTING OR ALTERED AND CAN BE EXCLUDED FROM THIS CHECK."`

 **[Back](../_toc.md)**